 Without a doubt this vegan spiced pumpkin loaf is one of my most successful recipes I’ve whipped up.
 Every time it’s sampled by vegans and non-vegans alike everyone is so impressed by how moist and delicious it is.
 The subtle combination of nutmeg, ginger and cinnamon gives this loaf beautifully spiced undertones which complement the pumpkin perfectly.

 Although this recipe takes a bit of time to assemble there isn’t anything too complicated about the process.
 The ingredients are very easy to source and most you might even have in your cupboards already.
-As always the measurements listed are a guideline, if you go over or under something when measuring don’t panic.
 I find it’s best to be more accurate when measuring the flour, sugar and baking powder but when it comes to adding the seasonings, seeds and dried fruit I just throw in a few handfuls and it always turns out perfectly!
 It’s best to let this loaf rest for 2 hours before slicing (if you can resist) as doing it before can result in a crumbly cake overload.
 Giving it time to rest means it holds together better when slicing.
-This recipe doesn’t use any oil or butter keeping it on the healthier side and helping out your cholesterol.
+This recipe doesn’t use any oil or butter keeping it on the healthier side and helping your cholesterol.
 Who doesn’t love a cake that veers on the healthier side of life whilst still being lusciously flavoursome.

-The pumpkin element in this loaf isn’t too overpowering and the addition of ginger, cinnamon and nutmeg compliment it perfectly giving this loaf a warming, delicious taste.
+The pumpkin element in this loaf isn’t too overpowering and the addition of ginger, cinnamon and nutmeg compliment it perfectly giving it a delicious, warming taste.
 This vegan spiced pumpkin loaf is the perfect consistency of moist and slightly crumbly.
 The addition of mixed seeds and dried fruit give the cake a range of textures meaning every mouthful is different from the last and truly tasty.

 No matter if you’re a squash lover or hater you should give this luscious, full-flavoured loaf a go and let us know what you think in the comments below and with the #veggievagabonds on social media.